-- (a) Basic metric space definitions, including convergence of a sequence, open, closed, limits of a sequence of subsets, interior (interior point or smallest open set definition), closure (limit point or smallest closed set definition), boundary - (b) Sub(metric)space topology; inheritance principle for open and closed sets - (c) Four equivalent definitions for $f: M \to N$ to be continuous. - (d) homeomorphism (1-1, onto, continuous, continuous inverse) - (e) Sequentially compact - (f) Open cover of a subset; subcover; finite subcover; Lebesgue number of a cover of a set. - (g) Covering compact - (h) Connected space, connected subspace (subset), disconnected subset/subspace - (i) Path connected - (j) Component, path component - (k) Diameter of a set: diam(A) - (1) Bounded, totally bounded - (m) A a dense subset of B (three equivalent definitions: closure, sequential, point within ε) - (n) In \Re : - i. f is differentiable at x (definition of derivative) - ii. convergence/divergence of a sequence - iii.
+- (a) Basic metric space definitions, including convergence of a sequence, open, closed, interior (interior point or smallest open set definition), closure (limit point or smallest closed set definition), boundary - (b) Sub(metric)space topology; inheritance principle for open and closed sets - (c) Four equivalent definitions for $f: M \to N$ to be continuous ( $\epsilon$ - $\delta$ , sequential, inverse of open is open, inverse of closed is closed) - (d) homeomorphism (1-1, onto, continuous, continuous inverse) - (e) Sequentially compact - (f) Open cover of a subset; subcover; finite subcover; LebeAresgue number of a cover of a set. - (g) Covering compact - (h) Connected space, connected subspace (subset), disconnected subset/subspace - (i) Path connected - (j) Component, path component - (k) Diameter of a set: diam(A) - (l) Bounded, totally bounded - (m) A a dense subset of B (three equivalent definitions: closure, sequential, point within $\epsilon$ ) - (n) In $\Re$ : (TEST 1 or TEST 3) - i. f is differentiable at x (definition of derivative) - ii. convergence/divergence of a sequence - iii.
 Infinite series, convergence/divergence of a series - iv.
 Conditional convergence vs absolute convergence (using partial sums) - v.
-Rearrangement of a series

-2. Proofs to know:

-- (a) $A \subset M$ open implies A^c closed; A closed implies A^c open. - (b) $A \subset M$ totally bounded implies A bounded. - (c) Sequentially compact sets are closed and bounded. - (d) Covering compact sets are closed, totally bounded, and bounded. - (e) Closed subsets of (sequentially/covering) compact sets are (sequentially/covering) compact.
+Rearrangement of a series - 2.
+Proofs to know: - (a) $A \subset M$ , A open implies $A^c$ closed; A closed implies $A^c$ open. - (b) $A \subset M$ , A totally bounded implies A bounded. - (c) Sequentially compact sets are closed and bounded. - (d) Covering compact sets are closed, totally bounded, and bounded. - (e) Closed subsets of (sequentially/covering) compact sets are (sequentially/covering) compact.
 Know the proof in both settings. - (f) Prove that continuous maps take compact sets to compact sets.
-Know proof using either sequential compactness or covering compactness. - (g) Prove that continuous maps take connected sets to connected sets. - (h) Prove that $f: M \to N$ a homeomorphism implies that $f: M \setminus A \to N \setminus f(A)$ is a homeomorphism. - (i) Prove path connected implies connected. - (j) Product space theorem: Prove any of 4 convergence notions implies any other: convergence in each component, convergence in product space using Euclidean, sum, or max metric - (k) Prove that any of the three definitions of A dense in B in a metric space M are equivalent. - (l) Prove that if no subsequence of a given sequence (a_n) converges to $m \in M$, then there exists an r > 0 such that $a_n \in M_r m$ for only finitely many n.
+Know proof using either sequential compactness or covering compactness. - (g) Prove that continuous maps take connected sets to connected sets. - (h) Prove that $f: M \to N$ a homeomorphism implies that $f: M \setminus A \to N \setminus f(A)$ is a homeomorphism.
+(Sequential def of continuity is probably the easiest to use.) - (i) Prove path connected implies connected. - (j) Product space theorem: Prove any of 4 convergence notions implies any other: convergence in each component, convergence in product space using Euclidean, sum, or max metric - (k) Prove that any of the three definitions of A dense in B in a metric space M is equivalent to any other. - (1) Prove that if no subsequence of a given sequence $(a_n)$ converges to $m \in M$ , then there exists an r > 0 such that $a_n \in M_r m$ for only finitely many n. - (m) Prove that if $A \subset M$ is open cover compact, then it is sequentially compact.